Cop Who Killed Atatiana Jefferson Gets Nearly 12 Years Behind Bars - NewsBreak

 Cop Who Killed Atatiana Jefferson Gets Nearly 12 Years Behind Bars

-The Texas police officer who shot and killed Atatiana Jefferson in 2019 was hit with an 11-year, 10-month prison sentence Tuesday (Dec.
+The Texas police officer who shot and killed Black woman Atatiana Jefferson in 2019 was hit with an 11-year, 10-month prison sentence on Tuesday (Dec.
 20).
 Forth Worth police officer Aaron Dean entered the home of Jefferson’s mother for a wellness check where the biology graduate was watching her nephew.

 The tragic shooting of Atatiana Jefferson occurred when a neighbor called in a nonemergency request to check in on the home.
 Upon approaching the home, Dean, 38, opened fire, striking Jefferson while her 8-year-old nephew was in the room.
 Days after the shooting, Dean resigned from the Fort Worth Police Department.
 According to several accounts, Jefferson and her nephew were up late playing video games.